 Traveling can open the door to exciting new experiences.
-Whether you’re off to visit museums in Europe or to relax on a beach in Mexico, a trip can be the highlight of the year.
+Whether you’re visiting museums in Europe or relaxing on a beach in Mexico, a trip can be the highlight of the year.

 Jet Lag